jgaeddert/liquid-dsp/doc/core/logging.rst

 Thread-safe Operation
 ---------------------

-The loggging object in |liquid| does not include mutual exclusions (mutexes) by default as it isn't certain if linking against `pthreads <https://www.man7.org/linux/man-pages/man7/pthreads.7.html>`_ is possible;
+The logging object in |liquid| does not include mutual exclusions (mutexes) by default as it isn't certain if linking against `pthreads <https://www.man7.org/linux/man-pages/man7/pthreads.7.html>`_ is possible;